 From the data, it was not possible to distinguish between whether a registrar pinged the TMCH because there were attempted registrations or for some other reason; the WG may need to get that data from registrars themselves (if needed).

 The data was not maintained at a more detailed level that could have allowed for more in-depth analysis of cybersquatting trends, e.g. whether it is more prevalent amongst certain types of goods or services offered by particular brands.
-Deloitte’s 2-digit industry code is at a high level and thus not very informative as to specific goods or services of a specific TM holder (e.g. the Nice Classification System for Goods & Services has fewer classes than SIC codes might).
+Deloitte’s records list the 2-digit industry code (Ie the Nice class of goods or services) which is at a high level and thus not very informative as to specific goods or services of a specific TM holder (e.g. the Nice Classification System for Goods & Services has fewer classes than SIC codes might).
+Consequently, this could not be used to identify potential industry specific keywords for an assessment on Mark+ Keyword registration rates, and so this type of squatting as not included in the analysis.

 Are you able to provide to us the raw data you gathered, if we think it will be useful to our task?
 Are there any constraints on this?